-Fatal wreck along Interstate 10 closes lanes of traffic - Port Arthur News
+UPDATE: Fatal wreck along Interstate 10 closes lanes of traffic - Port Arthur News

-At approximately 5:50a.m., the Texas Department of Public Safety responded to a multiple-vehicle crash on Interstate 10 in Orange County.
-The crash occurred just beyond Doty Road.
+The Texas Department of Public Safety responded to a multiple vehicle crash on Interstate 10 in Orange County at approximately 5:50 a.m.
+Tuesday.

-The preliminary investigation indicates a 3/4-ton Dodge pickup truck towing a car hauler with three vehicles and traveling westbound on Interstate 10.
+The preliminary DPS crash investigation indicates a 3/4-ton Dodge pickup truck towing a car hauler with three vehicles was traveling westbound on Interstate 10.

 According to the driver of the Dodge, his vehicle experienced mechanical issues and was disabled partially in the left lane of traffic.

 The driver exited the vehicle to work on the mechanical issue when the trailer portion of his vehicle was struck by a Chevrolet pickup truck.

-The driver of the Dodge was taken to a local hospital with serious injuries.
+The driver of the Dodge, 57-year-old Jose Soriano of Houston, was taken to a local hospital with serious injuries.

-The driver of the Chevrolet and two of his passengers were also taken to a local hospital for treatment.
+The driver of the Chevrolet, 46-year-old Richard Thibeaux of Louisiana, was taken to St. Elizabeth hospital with serious injuries.

-The front passenger of the Chevrolet was pronounced deceased by Justice of the Peace Rodney Price at the scene.
+The front passenger of the Chevrolet, a 21-year-old resident of Broussard, La., was pronounced deceased by Justice of the Peace Rodney Price at the scene.

+His name will not be released until next of kin has been notified.

+The rear passenger of the Chevrolet, also a resident of Louisiana, was not injured.

 One Year Later: Port Arthur police, family want justice for innocent 22-year-old killed at party

-Note: UPDATE: Fatal wreck along Interstate 10 closes lanes of traffic